 Unfortunately, there is no way to ‘guarantee’ the vehicle will pass its inspection in NZ, it always comes down to the officers discretion on the day so you just need to do the best you can to get it clean, and then cross your fingers it passes its inspection.
-If it does fail however, it’s not the end of the world – cleaning and re-inspection fee’s generally only total around NZD 300.00 and this can be completed within 24 hours or so.

 This checkpoint only applied when shipping via roll on, roll off…When your car gets shipped using this method there can be no personal goods inside your car.
 Because of this make sure to remove everything from your car, trunk and glove compartment.
 Things that belong with the vehicle, like logbooks etc can remain with the car.

 If your car has any removable parts such as bike racks, antennas etc make sure you remove or fully secure them before your shipping date.

 This only applies if you choose to ship the vehicle inside a container.
 To meet dangerous goods regulations we need to ensure the vehicle has minimal fuel, and the battery is disconnected.
 If choosing to ship via roll on, roll off then the vehicle can contain any amount of fuel.
 See the differences between roll-on / roll-off sand container shipping here.

 While not 100 percent necessary it is good practice to make sure you have a spare set of keys.
 As you will be leaving one set with your car it is always nice to have an extra set just in case something happens to the ones you left with the car.